-Texas A&M returns to Kyle Field Saturday for a matchup against South Carolina State
+Texas A&M Football: Things to Watch for Against South Carolina State

 After last weeks thumping of SMU, Texas A&M (1-1, 0-1 SEC) returns to Kyle Field Saturday to face off against FCS school South Carolina State (1-2, 0-1 MEAC).